mbaumer/us_hep_funding/docs/_states/CT.md

 ### Committees
 Elizabeth Esty is the #6 Democrat on the House Committee on Science, Space, and Technology

+Elizabeth Esty is the #2 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016